dave-nachman/artkit/README.md

 # Artkit

-Artkit is a WIP toolkit, with an [interactive web environment](https://artkit.app), for creating generative visual art, primarily focused on 2d graphics — implemented in Python as an embedded DSL.
+Artkit is a toolkit for creating generative visual art, primarily focused on 2d graphics — implemented in Python as an embedded DSL, along with an [interactive web environment](https://artkit.app).

-It provides a declarative API for drawing with capabilities for introducing _controlled randonness_.
+It provides a declarative API for drawing shapes with capabilities for introducing **controlled randonness**.

 ## Motivation